1st Year Undergraduates Considering ChemE – Ask a Current Student

 Selection of Advisory Board Representatives

 The GSAB is comprised of 8-10 graduate students, 2 from each class year (1st, 2nd, 3rd, 4th, and 5th+).
 Representatives are nominated and elected by their peers, and serve a term of one year from March to March.

 You may nominate yourself or another graduate student.
 You may nominate multiple individuals, via separate nomination submissions.

 The names of students who are nominated, who have agreed to participate, will be entered into the GSAB election.
 Each grad student in the Department may cast two separate votes, one vote per nominee, within their class year.
 The two nominees from each class year who receive the most votes will be elected to the GSAB as the representatives of their class.

 GSAB Nomination: (nomination period is now closed)

-- Dow Travel Award for Professional Development – Find out application process and deadline
+- Dow Travel Award for Professional Development – Find out the application process and deadline

 Examples of Professional Development Programs: